How did the noVanber petition come about?

 There have been many petitions in the past aiming to achieve the same outcome but have sadly never reached the 100k signatures required.
 This campaign has been launched by Peter Booth (@PBPlumber) to finally get the issue debated in parliament and hopefully see steps made in the fight against van crime.

-The Message from PB Plumber
+The Message from PB Plumber re noVANber petition

 Peter Booth announced the campaign with a video and said: “On the 1st November, I’m starting a campaign on social media called #noVANber to take a petition to government to get the courts to take this more seriously.
 It’s not just criminal damage, they’re affecting our ability to work and our ability to earn a living.

 “There are a lot of petitions out there but they don’t seem to be going anywhere.
-So on 1st November, join me, we’re going to all team together, this is going to take all of us to get some notice and hopefully get something done.”
+So on 1st November, join me, we’re going to all team together.
+This is going to take all of us to get some notice and hopefully get something done.”

 Van Tool Theft Statistics

 Van tool theft isn’t a recent problem for tradespeople and there are some shocking statistics surrounding the crime: